sanjayankur31/ankursinha.in/content/pages/current-work.rst

   neuroscientists.
 - helping with the `Fedora Join SIG`_ that aims to make it easier for new people to join the community.
-- helping with organising `Fedora Classrooms`_.
-(I also instruct a few sessions on Packaging and the command line.)

 Help wanted
 -----------